LeslieDancey/FME_Desktop_Advanced/using_custom_transformers.md

 Besides renaming ports, it is also possible to add new ports to a custom transformer.

 To do so simply click the tab to display the custom transformer’s definition and select Transformer Input (or Output) from either the canvas context (right-click) menu or the menubar.

+For example, here a user has added a new input port to handle vector data.

+This means that each instance of the custom transformer in the main canvas will now have an extra input port, like so: